-Step 1 - Define the purpose of the role and who you need to fill it
+Step 1 - Define the purpose of the role

 Your first task is to assess what the role entails – what duties will they be required to perform and to what standards?
 Not only should you look at the current state of affairs but also, as your business expands, what other skills, knowledge and experience might be useful in the future?